Skip to Main Content

 Does a bankruptcy affect an existing HELOC?

-When it comes to a home equity line of credit (HELOC) and bankruptcy, two types of filings come into play for individuals.
+Two types of filings come into play for individuals.
 Chapter 7 involves liquidating assets to quickly pay off debts, while Chapter 13 allows for a structured repayment plan to manage debts without losing assets over time.

-“Because you file for bankruptcy, it means that you personally get a discharge of the promissory note,” Christiansen says.
-But, he emphasizes, while the automatic stay offers a breather from foreclosure or repossession,”if you want to keep the property, you have to continue making your payments on your home; otherwise, you’re going to lose it.”
+However, this protection is only temporary, Christiansen emphasizes.
+It relieves you of the obligation to pay the HELOC, but doesn’t remove the lien itself on your home.
+While the automatic stay offers a breather from foreclosure or repossession, eventually, “if you want to keep the property, you have to continue making your payments on your home; otherwise, you’re going to lose it.”

 How does a Chapter 7 bankruptcy affect a HELOC?

-If you have significant unsecured debts and limited income or assets to repay creditors, Chapter 7 — often called “liquidation” bankruptcy — could be the best option.
-But you have to take certain steps to safeguard your home.
+If you have significant unsecured debts and limited means to repay creditors, Chapter 7 — often called “liquidation” bankruptcy — could be the best option.
+While it involves selling assets to discharge debts, most states have homestead exemptions, which protect your home’s equity from creditors in case of bankruptcy.
+But you still have to take certain steps to safeguard your home.

-So, if you have an outstanding HELOC balance, you need to keep it in good standing.
+So, if you have an outstanding HELOC balance, you need to keep it in good standing – keep paying the loan if you want to keep the home.
 “The homeowner would be able to file a Chapter 7 by keeping their regular monthly mortgage payments current on both the first [mortgage] and the HELOC, and their homestead exemption would protect their home from liquidation by a Chapter 7 trustee,” says Louis J. Esbin, a certified bankruptcy attorney and founder of the Law Offices of Louis J. Esbin, a Santa Clarita, Calif.-based law firm.
+By reaffirming the debt with the creditor, you agree to remain liable and continue paying all or part of the debt, even though it would otherwise be discharged in bankruptcy.

 How does Chapter 13 bankruptcy affect a HELOC?